diaspd/dev-finances/README.md

 $ npm i

 # Start the project
-$ npm start
+$ npm run dev
 ```
-The app will be available for access on your browser at http://localhost:3000
+The app will be available for access on your browser at http://localhost:5500

 <br></br>